Sustainability

 Changes to the management system

 No substantial changes were made to the environmental management system itself.
-However, certain subsequent modifications were required owing to the entirely different scenario at the new site and the adjustments, or additions, to the systemic processes that resulted from this.
 From the outset, the combined sustainability management system was constructed such that it could be smoothly transferred to the new setting.
 The changes result from the fact that Kronberg Academy is now no longer a tenant, but a property owner responsible for the premises.
 This brings many new possibilities, but likewise comes with constraints and entails numerous different processes.

-In late January/early February 2024, we reached a target attainment level that gives cause for satisfaction in spite of the restrictive construction problems.
-The management system withstood the challenges of 2023, which can be attributed to the fact that it has already been largely accepted by all employees and other stakeholders who are involved to a greater or lesser extent.
+In late January/early February 2025, we reached a target attainment level that gives cause for satisfaction in spite of the restrictive construction problems.
+The management system withstood the challenges of the last few years, which can be attributed to the fact that it has already been largely accepted by all employees and other stakeholders who are involved to a greater or lesser extent.

 Resulting risks and opportunities